Multiparticle quantum interference in Bogoliubov bosonic transformations: Model and derivations

-where $z$ is a complex.
-It is a powerful tool as it encapsulates all information about the sequence $\{ c_n \}$.
-Here, we exploit the properties of GFs in quantum optics when applied to the matrix elements (or their squared moduli) of Gaussian unitaries in Fock basis.
-Consider the 4-dimensional sequence $\bra{n,m}U\ket{i,k}/\sqrt{i!k!n!m!}$ for some unitary $U$, where $\ket{i}$, $\ket{k}$, $\ket{n}$, and $\ket{m}$ denote Fock states.
-Its 4-variate GF can easily be written as
+It is a powerful tool as $g(z)$ encapsulates the entire sequence via $c_n= n!^{-1}(\partial^n \! g/ \partial z^n)_{z=0}$.
+Here, we exploit the properties of GFs in quantum optics when applied to the squared modulus of the matrix elements of Gaussian unitaries in Fock basis.
+Unlike the matrix elements in a coherent (Gaussian) basis, these happen to be quite difficult to handle because Fock states are non Gaussian, so it is helpful to characterize them via their GFs.
+Consider the 4-dimensional sequence of transition probabilities $|\bra{n,m}U\ket{i,k}|^2$ for some unitary $U$, where $\ket{i}$, $\ket{k}$, $\ket{n}$, and $\ket{m}$ denote Fock states ($i,k,n,m \in \mathbb{N}_0$).
+Its 4-variate GF can be written as (see \cite{SI})